-ANSWER: Ronald Watts denies the allegations on this paragraph relating to "many formal complaints of misconduct."
-Ronald Watts is without knowledge or information sufficient to form a belief as to the truth of the remaining allegations in this paragraph.
+ANSWER: Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.

 60. Finnigan revealed at his criminal sentencing hearing in 2011, "You know, my bosses knew what I was doing out there, and it went on and on.
 And this wasn't the exception to the rule.
 This was the rule."